 This article explains how to harness this instinctive natural reaction, and apply it to creating great photographs, that draw the viewer in and makes them want to keep looking!

-Visualization in Landscape photography is a term made famous by American landscape photographer Ansel Adams, who is one of the fathers of American Landscape Photography, and one of the most famous photographers in Landscape photography.
+Visualization in Landscape photography is a term made famous by American landscape photographer Ansel Adams, who is one of the fathers of American Landscape Photography, and one of the most famous names in Landscape photography around the world.

-One of the components in Ansel Adams’ armoury of components regarding photography was his ability to ‘visualize’.
-He is quite famous for using that term.
-Put simply, visualization is the ability to see the final photographic print in the minds eye before pressing the shutter.
+One of the components in Ansel Adams’ photographic armoury was his ability to ‘visualize’.
+He is quite famous for using that term, and put simply, it’s the ability to see the final photographic print in the minds eye before pressing the shutter.

 But what prompted me to write this post was a comment I read by someone somewhere saying that the term visualization was vague.
 And this particular person admitted to not knowing what Adams what talking about.
-Of course, that was just a comment somewhere on the internet, and people are entitled to have their say.
 I though, feel very differently about the term visualization and what it means to me, so I thought I’d put a few words down.

-When I read about visualization for the first time, I’d been taking photographs for a long while already (whilst backpacking around the world) and it really chimed with me, and it is and always will be very important to the way that I take my photos.
+When I read about visualization for the first time, I’d been taking photographs for a long while already (backpacking trips mainly) and it really chimed with me.
+It is and always will be very important to the way that I take my photos.

-If you search Ansel Adams quotes on the internet you will see this quote over and over again…
+If you search Ansel Adams quotes on the internet you will probably come across this quote…

 “In my mind’s eye, I visualize how a particular… sight and feeling will appear on a print.
 If it excites me, there is a good chance it will make a good photograph.
 It is an intuitive sense, an ability that comes from a lot of practice.”

 That is what Adams said, and to me it is not vague at all.

 What Adams described is actually an ability that we all have.
 Children have it too.
 If you ask a child to draw something that they can’t see in front of them, in other words draw from imagination, they will do so.